narenp12/michaelis-menten-animated/README.md

 # michaelis-menten-animated
-Attempt at practicing numpy, pandas, and matplotlib to create a visualization of Michaelis-Menten kinetics with an existing dataset
+Attempt at practicing numpy, pandas, and plotly to create a visualization of Michaelis-Menten kinetics with an existing dataset

+Edit 1: Changed focus from matplotlib to plotly to use the nice properties of javascript integration

 ## Process
 1. Create visualization of existing data